tsuru/tsuru/docs/config.rst

 auth:salt
 +++++++++

 ``auth:salt`` is the salt used by tsuru when hashing password.
-This value is optional and defaults to "tsuru-salt".
+This setting is required and has no default value.
 This value affects all passwords, so *if it change at anytime, all password must be regenerated*.

 auth:token-expire-days
 ++++++++++++++++++++++